-In the end, what this technique does is measure in an individualized way, so it requires consent.
+In the end, this technique measures in an individualized way, so it requires consent.

 Do I have to ask for consent if I work with Google Floc?

-Google Floc was a measurement process invented by Google in order to be able to “measure” where consent did not allow it.
+Google Floc was a measurement process invented by Google to be able to “measure” where consent did not allow it.

-That is, Google Floc consists of measuring a percentage of your visitors, creating cohorts or groups of users of 1%, 3% or 5% of your traffic.
+That is, Google Floc measures a percentage of your visitors, creating cohorts or groups of users of 1%, 3% or 5% of your traffic.
 They model (as they say) from this information and calculate the total traffic between those accepting cookies and those in the cohort group.

-Do I have to ask for consent if I work with a modeling system to calculate statistics?
+Do I have to ask for consent to use a modeling system to calculate statistics?